-The Cooper Heart Institute has a renowned team of cardiothoracic surgeons who offer world class care and have extensive experience performing coronary artery bypass graft (CABG).
-Cooper has received a "3 star" rating for CABG surgery from the Society of Thoracic Surgeons, placing it among the top 6 percent of hospitals nationally with similar programs.
+Cardiac Partners has a renowned team of cardiothoracic surgeons who offer world class care and have extensive experience performing coronary artery bypass graft (CABG) with Cooper has received a "3 star" rating for CABG surgery from the Society of Thoracic Surgeons, placing it among the top 6 percent of hospitals nationally with similar programs.
 The ranking was based on our excellent surgical outcomes.

 Coronary artery bypass graft is surgery to create new routes around narrowed and blocked blood vessels (arteries) in order to allow sufficient blood flow to deliver oxygen and nutrients to the heart.
 During CABG, a healthy blood vessel (artery or vein) from the body is connected (grafted) to a blocked coronary artery.
 The grafted artery or vein goes around (bypasses) the blocked portion, creating a new passage for blood to flow.